 ½-¾ teaspoon red pepper flakes, to taste

-1. In a food processor, add the garlic and pulse until chopped.
-Add all the remaining ingredients and process until smooth.
+1. This dip can be made in a food processor, mini chop or blender.
+In a food processor: add the garlic and pulse until chopped.
+Add all remaining ingredients and process until smooth.
 If still too thick, add more water until you reach desired consistency.
 Taste.
 Add more salt, if desired and red pepper flakes, if you want it spicier.
 Mix again.

 Edamame [eh-dah-Mah-meh] is the Japanese name for green soybeans.

-Hummus is the thick Middle Eastern sauce made from mashed garbanzo beans, seasoned with garlic, olive oil or sesame oil.
+Hummus is a thick Middle Eastern sauce made from mashed garbanzo beans, seasoned with garlic, olive oil or sesame oil.
 It’s usually served as a dip with pita or as a sauce.

 Edamame is extremely high in protein and fiber.
 It provides useful amounts of B vitamins, significant calcium and a little zinc.